01 Jan Denis Milhomme

-Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 10th annual Quest for the West® Art Show and Sale, Friday, Sept.
-11, 2015.
-In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from 50 coveted Western artists.
-Meet Quest for the West Artist Denis Milhomme.
+Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 14th annual Quest for the West® Art Show and Sale, Friday, Sept.
+6, 2019.
+In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from some of the country’s biggest names in Western art.
+Meet Quest for the West® artist Denis Milhomme.

 Born 1954, in Lowell, Massachusetts; lives in Three Rivers, California

 DURING HIS CHILDHOOD in Massachusetts, Milhomme confesses that he began his “courtship” with nature, after “falling prey to the charm of the wilds.”
 After moving to California, he was captivated by the California and Arizona deserts, frequent subjects even today.

 Milhomme studied art at the Ultima Yellowstone Art Symposium, the Scottsdale Artists’ School, and Santa Ana College in Orange, California.
 He continues his education by attending workshops and constantly looking at the sights around him.
 A painter of moments, it is his goal to share, through his art, his deep appreciation for those moments when he is awed by nature’s beauty.

 2011 Autry National Center, Masters of the American West Fine Art Exhibition & Sale, Montgomery Frame Award

 2006 National Park Service, Arts for the Parks, Best Landscape and Top 100 (also 2002, 1997, 1994, 1993, and 1991)

 2005 La Quinta Art Show, Award of Merit

 2005 St. George Art Festival, First Place Award (also 1993, 1991, and 1990)